iotaledger/iota.js/README.md

 ### `getTransfers`

 Returns the transfers which are associated with a seed.
-The transfers are determined by either calculating deterministically which addresses were already used, or by providing a list of indexes to get the transfers from.
+The transfers are determined by either calculating deterministically which addresses were already used, or by providing a list of indexes to get the addresses and the associated transfers from.
+The transfers are sorted by their timestamp.
+It should be noted that, because timestamps are not enforced in IOTA, that this may lead to incorrectly sorted bundles (meaning that their chronological ordering in the Tangle is different).

 #### Input
 ```